kjblakemore/Java/UCSDUnfoldingMaps/README.md

 ## Visualization

-The programming exercises involved development of an interactive visualization of earthquakes across the world, which can be seen, below.
+The programming project involved development of an interactive visualization of earthquakes across the world, which can be seen, below.

 ![screenshot](earthquake.png)